WhatSize 8.2.2 Now supporting macOS Sequoia

 In general a file will have a Physical Size larger than the Logical Size.
 For example if you create a simple text file with one character in it, the file’s Logical Size will be one byte (1B), but the Physical Size of the file - the actual space used on your hard drive to store this file - is going to be 4KB.

-In some cases you will notice that the Logical Size will by much larger than the Physical Size.
+In some cases you will notice that the Logical Size will be much larger than the Physical Size.
 An obvioius example is Xcode.app.
 This is due to the fact that certain files are managed in compressed form to use less disk space.

 WhatSize will consider the size of a folder to be the sum of the sizes of all its children.